asa-dillahunty/Maze-Generation-and-Solving/README.md

 If curious watch [this video demonstration](https://youtu.be/RiYUn40gsEY) I made of Prim's Algorithm for generating mazes implemented in JAVA.
 The blue cells are cells currently in the list of possible cells to look at and the pink cell is the one currently being looked at.

-Because the fibonnaci sequence exhibits exponetial growth, the largest maze my computer could generate was maze 21, which is 17711 cells by 28657 cells.
+Because the fibonacci sequence exhibits exponential growth, the largest maze my computer could generate was maze 21, which is 17711 cells by 28657 cells.

 ## Maze Solving
 Once the mazes were generated they were solved using recursive backtracking.
-Because these mazes grow to massive sizes, the recursive backtracking algorithm implemented utilized a stack data structure instead of recursion to aviod reaching max recursive depth.
+Because these mazes grow to massive sizes, the recursive backtracking algorithm implemented utilized a stack data structure instead of recursion to avoid reaching max recursive depth.

 ![Maze 2](docs/images/maze2Solved.png)